 In this section, you can manage your terminal packages.

 Click +Add to upload a terminal package to the server.
 In the pop-up window, browse and open the terminal package, and click OK.
 You can optionally select Advanced settings to set a specific Port for the terminal.
 The terminal package is uploaded and installed.
+(Note that the terminal package service will automatically run under the Local System Windows account.
+To change it, go to MyQ Easy Config, in the Settings tab.)

 If you are trying to add a later version of the same terminal package, a pop-up informs you that you can upgrade your installation.
 Click Yes to continue.
 The terminal package is uploaded and installed, and the device is automatically reactivated.
 (MyQ Server 8.2 patch 6 or higher is required)